-If you’re like most puppy parents, you probably have a couple of goals.
+If you’re like most puppy parents, you probably have a couple of goals: (1) Help your puppy reach their full potential, and (2) survive puppyhood!

-You might want your puppy to learn these behaviors.
+You might want your puppy to learn behaviors like –

 - Walk on a leash